mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "There is surely at least one person in the whole world both willing and capable."

 "You have a very unique set of traits.
-You're lightweight, agile, observant, quick-learning, brave, and in great physical shape.
-But most importantly, you have the guts to do this."
+You're lightweight, agile, observant, quick-learning, and strong as a full-grown saffa.
+But most importantly, you understand how important the obscura is.
+That the future of our people lies far beyond this planet.
+You know that you belong there."

 I withdrew and faced the wall behind me.
 The room felt much smaller with an impatient question hanging in the air.
 It surrounded me, stifled my thoughts, demanded an answer.
-All I could do was stand there, listening, and then choose between two terrible situations.
-I imagined flying up there in that dark blue void, trying to communicate with some machination that no one had encountered before.
-I saw the dream that Fajro saw: the danger, the importance, the honor. _I could die.
+I imagined flying up there in that dark blue void, trying to observe and communicate with some machination that no one had encountered before.
+I saw the dream that Fajro saw: not just preventing our own extinction, but unlocking our understanding of what's really waiting for us out there.
+A dream so big that it could be the death of me, alone in a small room in an empty sea. _I could die.
 I could die!_

 <!-- left off -->